POND CARE INFORMATION

-My suggestion is to cover the UV Sterilizer with flat rock (such as pictured) or suspend the UV in a structure that protects the UV from direct weather.
+My suggestion is to cover the UV Sterilizer with flat rock (such as pictured) or suspend the UV in a structure that protects the UV from direct weather, including sunlight.

 POND ALGAE (Green Water and Blanket weed)

-For MUCH more about the control, prevention and treatment of pond algae, please read this NEW article: Pond Algae; Green water and blanket weed
+For MUCH more about the control, prevention and treatment of pond algae, please read this article:

 Also see this article for information specific to Cyanobacteria: